simonmichael/hledger/hledger/hledger.m4.md

 2. **If the amount is in one of two CSV fields (eg Debit and Credit):**\

    a. **If both fields are unsigned:**\
-     Assign to `amountN-in` and `amountN-out`.
+     Assign the fields to `amountN-in` and `amountN-out`.
-     This sets posting N's amount to whichever of these has a non-zero value, and negates the "-out" value.
+     This sets posting N's amount to whichever of these has a non-zero value.
+     If it's the -out value, the amount will be negated.

-   b. **If either field is signed (can contain a minus sign):**\
+   b. **If either field is signed:**\
      Use a [conditional rule](#if-block) to flip the sign when needed.
      Eg below, the -out value already has a minus sign so we undo hledger's automatic negating by [negating once more](#amount-signs)